Thomas Johnstone McWiggan

-Thomas Johnstone McWiggan CBE, CEng, FIEE, FRAeS, SMIEEE, FIET (26 May 1918 – 2 January 2016) joined the Ministry of Civil Aviation in 1946, was involved in the introduction of Ground-Controlled Approach Radar (GCA) into civil aviation and was Director-General of Telecommunications at the Civil Aviation Authority (CAA) from 1970 to 1979.
+Thomas Johnstone McWiggan (26 May 1918 – 2 January 2016) joined the Ministry of Civil Aviation in 1946, was involved in the introduction of Ground-Controlled Approach Radar (GCA) into civil aviation and was Director-General of Telecommunications at the Civil Aviation Authority (CAA) from 1970 to 1979.

 Early life

 McWiggan was born on 26 May 1918 to Thomas and Esther McWiggan in Glasgow.
 His family moved to Gateshead in Northern England a few years after he was born.
 He attended the Secondary School, Gateshead which later became Gateshead Grammar School.
 He took an apprenticeship with Boots Cash Chemists (Northern) Ltd for four years from 1 October 1934.
 During this time he attended evening classes at the Rutherford Technical College, Newcastle.
 Boots awarded him a scholarship to attend the School of Pharmacy at University College Nottingham full-time from 1938 to 1939.
 When war broke out in 1939, his profession of Pharmaceutical Chemist prevented him from being conscripted into fighting in the army.
 He was in the 1945 Birthday Honours as an Acting Flight Lieutenant.